jorinvo/me/content/post/note-taking.md

 ---
 title: "Note Taking"
 date: 2017-08-07T15:50:00+02:00
-description: |
+---

 I created a note taking application, but stopped using it.
-  Let me explain how I take notes nowadays.
+Let me explain how I take notes nowadays.<!--more-->
----

 While I think a lot about productivity and organizing things, one thing that especially fascinates me is note taking.